MohammadShahin/lido-l2/contracts/metis/README.md

 npm run metis:test:launch
 ```

 > ℹ️ The time [Metis Sepolia State Commitment Chain](https://sepolia.etherscan.io/address/0x9DCC53737FcB3E86a17CF435ca3c15390D4FC7Ed) takes to submit a new state batch may go up to six hours.
 The messages can't be relayed without its state being on L1.
-Thus running `test/metis/bridging.e2e.test` and `test/metis/bridging-to.e2e.test` on Sepolia may take six hours.
+After the state batch is appended on L1, the message should be outside the fraud proof window to be relayed.
+This takes one hour on Sepolia and 7 days on mainnet.
+Thus running the withdrawal (L2 -> L1) flow `test/metis/bridging.e2e.test` and `test/metis/bridging-to.e2e.test` on Sepolia may take seven hours and around 7 days on mainnet.
 You can check the status of mainnet State Commitment Chain [here](https://etherscan.io/address/0xA2FaAAC9120c1Ff75814F0c6DdB119496a12eEA6).
+The script `metis:finalize-message` relays an L2 transaction given its hash as an env variable: `TX_HASH`.

+> On the other hand, deposit (L1 -> L2) flow takes couple of minutes on both testnet and mainnet.

 ## Questionnaire